ember-template-lint/ember-template-lint/docs/rule/no-redundant-landmark-role.md

 # no-redundant-landmark-role

 If a landmark element is used, any role provided will either be redundant or incorrect.
-Add support for landmark elements to ensure that no role attribute is placed on any of the landmark elements, with a few exceptions.
+This rule adds support for landmark elements, to ensure that no role attribute is placed on any of the landmark elements, with a few exceptions.

 ## Examples